odimos/Distributed-System-Food-Ordering/readme.md

 ### Data

-Each Worker node stores a collection of Stores objects.
+Each Worker node stores a collection of Store objects.
-A Store contains Products objects, Sales objects, logo image bytes, and other data.
+A Store contains Product objects, Sale objects, logo image bytes, and other data.

 ## Technologies